 Glacial Rock Flour Garden is Eliasson’s take on water as a solid.
 The open-air area known as Bosquet de la Colonnade has had its grey floor replaced with a "carpet" of blue glacial rock flour, sedimented rock generated by glacial erosion, surrounding the central sculpture of the space.
 Eliasson brings to this piece his experience carting glacial ice to Paris for a project called Ice Watch when the city hosted international climate talks.

-Visitors will find liquid water in one of Eliasson's iconic Waterfalls, the most visually spectacular piece of the exhibition.
+Visitors will find liquid water in one of Eliasson's iconic Waterfall_s, the most visually spectacular piece of the exhibition.
 The artificial water feature falls into the basin of the Grand Canal near the end of the gardens.
-Slender and tall, Waterfall is supported by a tower that pumps waters through pipes that crash back into the basin in an effort to emulate one of nature’s wonders.
+Slender and tall, _Waterfall is supported by a tower that pumps waters through pipes that crash back into the basin in an effort to emulate one of nature’s wonders.
 “The waterfall realizes a dream of the chief landscape architect who created Versailles, André Le Nôtre.
 There are drawings in which he imagined a waterfall tumbling into the Grand Canal,” Enoch explains to The Creators Project.

 Inside the palace, the works take on dramatically different form and intention.
 Working with mirrored surfaces, Eliasson has installed six reflective installations designed to, “challenge our vision of the world through projected light, kaleidoscopic views, mirrors, and complex geometric sculptures,” in the words of Alfred Pacquement, the exhibition’s curator.